Panasonic GX9 vs Fujifilm X10

 Review summary: Panasonic GX9 vs Fujifilm X10

 So how do things add up?
 Is there a clear favorite between the Panasonic GX9 and the Fujifilm X10?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DC-GX9: